What Australians Actually Eat for Lunch (And Why It's Changing)

 Global food influence

-Australia's multicultural food scene has introduced new options such as:
+Australia's multicultural food scene has introduced new options like dumplings, sushi, wraps, Mediterranean foods, and Latin American pastries.

 Convenience and flexibility